Brittany Spaniel(Epagneul Breton)

 The first Brittany (or “Epagneul Breton”) was registered in France in 1907.
 The Brittany came to America (Mexico) around 1925.
 The breed took a while to be accepted, mostly because hunters expected a pointing dog to have a long tail.
 When the dogs were given a chance, however, they proved their mettle and have since become the most popular of all pointing breeds at field trials.
 In fact, registrations eventually soared to place the Brittany among the top 20 in popularity, no doubt because of this dog’s abilities, close-ranging hunting style, small size, and tractable nature.
 Although registered as the Brittany Spaniel with the AKC from 1934, the word spaniel was dropped in 1982 in recognition of the dog’s hunting style, which is more like that of a setter than a spaniel.

 The Brittany is quick and curious, always on the lookout for birds or fun.
-She loves to run, scout, hunt and play.
-She has an independent nature, befitting any pointing breed, yet she is sensitive and very responsive to human direction.
-The Brittany makes a good house pet, as long as she receives daily mental and physical exercise.
-If not given sufficient exercise, she can become destructive.
+These dogs love to run, scout, hunt, and play.
+They have an independent nature, befitting any pointing breed, yet are sensitive and very responsive to human direction.
+Brittanys make good pets as long as they receive daily mental and physical exercise.
+If not given sufficient exercise, they can become destructive.

 The Brittany is generally a hardy dog that requires little maintenance.
-Her major requirement is for abundant exercise, at least an hour of exertion every day.
-She is a social dog that needs human interaction.
-Her coat is not particularly thick or long, but it does require brushing once or twice weekly.
+This breed’s major requirement is for abundant exercise, at least an hour of exertion—not just walking—every day.
+The coat is not particularly thick or long, but does require brushing once or twice weekly.